-Their turrets were extremely cramped, awkward, cold and uncomfortable, especially with all the gear that the boys had to wear.
+Their turrets are extremely cramped and would have been cold, awkward and uncomfortable on operations, especially with all the gear that the boys had to wear.
 The Mid-Upper Gunner, in particular, was sat on a simple plank suspended between two strips of canvas – a fold-away ‘swing seat’ that looks bum-achingly hard.
 Even to get up into his seat he needed to be something of a gymnast …!

 They were manning their turrets for long periods – trips of up to eight hours duration, with the majority of that time in unfriendly skies – and often in the dark.

 The Mid-Upper and Rear Gunner were to some extent isolated from the rest of the crew, although they had intercom contact with the others.
 The narrow, cluttered fuselage is not exactly conducive to moving around and of course if there was any possibility of fighters they had to be on the job.